 It’s best practice to generate a random meeting ID for your session, so it can’t be shared multiple times.
 This is the better alternative to using your Personal Meeting ID, which is not advised because it’s basically an ongoing meeting that’s always running.
 Avoid using your Personal Meeting ID (PMI) to host public events.
 When you share your meeting link on social media or other public forums, that makes your event … extremely public.
 ANYONE with the link can join your meeting.

-Meetings can require passwords for an added layer of security.
-Passwords can be set at the individual meeting level or can be enabled at the user, group, or account level for all meetings and webinars.
-View the Zoom Help Center article on Meeting and Webinar Passwords for more details and instruction.
+Meetings should require passcodes for an added layer of security.
+Passcodes can be set at the individual meeting level or can be enabled at the user, group, or account level for all meetings and webinars.
+View the Zoom Help Center article on Meeting and Webinar Passcodes for more details and instruction.

 To give instructors more control over what students are seeing and prevent them from sharing random content, Zoom recently updated the default screen-sharing settings for our education users.
 Sharing privileges are now set to “Host Only,” so teachers by default are the only ones who can share content in class.

 However, if students need to share their work with the group, you can allow screen sharing in the host controls.
 Click the arrow next to Share Screen and then Advanced Sharing Options.
 Under “Who can share?” choose “Only Host” and close the window.
 You can also change the default sharing option to All Participants in your Zoom settings.